facelessuser/sublime-markdown-popups/docs/usage.md

 ```js
     "mdpopups.use_sublime_highlighter": "Packages/User/mdpopups.css"
 ```

+### mdpopups.default_formatting
+Controls whether mdpopups default formatting (contained in [`base.css`](https://github.com/facelessuser/sublime-markdown-popups/blob/master/css/base.css)) will be applied or not.
+There is no setting for [`default.css`](https://github.com/facelessuser/sublime-markdown-popups/blob/master/css/default.css) as it can be overridden simply by creating your own mdpopups.css file in `Packages/User`.

+!!! hint "New 1.9.0"
+        Added in `1.9.0`.

 ### mdpopups.sublime_user_lang_map
 This is a special setting allowing the mapping of personal syntax languages which are not yet included or will not be included in the official mapping table.
 You can either define your own new entry, or use the name of an existing entry to extend language keywords or syntax languages.
 When extending, user keywords and languages will be cycled through first.